 On my way I document the emotional and personal stories of people whose lives are immediately influenced by the river.
 I will be meeting not only with native americans, representatives of active NGOs and tourism organizations, but also with old and new residents working at the industrial sites.
 I will be asking all of them what the Colorado River means to them.
 It is important to me to show a broad spectrum of the situation in order to deliver food-for-thought in an unbiased way.

-What is great for me, is that I have again gotten the opportunity to write book about this trip.
+It’s great to know in advance, that I will be writing a book about this trip.
 It will be published in 2020, again by the renowned publishing company PIPER in Germany.
 My last book ALPENSOLO has been an Amazon bestseller and is currently being reprinted for the third time.

-I have also been able to find some incredible sponsors and partners for this endeavor and I am immensely grateful that they are making this project happen with me.
+I have also been able to find some great sponsors and partners for this endeavor and I am very grateful that they are making this project happen with me.

 My long-term Sponsors in Germany are the sustainable and innovative outdoor outfitter Vaude, the outdoor-retailler Sport Conrad, the health-style company Blackroll and my new partner, renowned navigational expert Garmin.

 For this trip I am joined by Kokopelli Packraft, who will provide me with logistical support and the packraft.
 I am fed by Firepot Foods from the UK, and the US company Trailfork.
 My meals are created by my very favorite expedition chef Kieran Creevy.

 The planning and realisation of this project would be much more difficult without the help of the tourism offices of Coloado, and Utah who offer not only material support, but loads of know-how and contacts.

 This is a rough map of the six stages of this project, so you can get an idea of the distance I plan to cover: